 The 17th Global Conference

-The 17th Global Conference on Environmental Taxation was, held on September 22-23, 2016, hosted by Groningen University in the Netherlands.
+The 17th Global Conference on Environmental Taxation was held on September 22-23, 2016, hosted by Groningen University in the Netherlands.
 Its theme, Smart Instrument Mixes in a Green Economy, allowed participants to explore a wide range of instrument mixes and topics extending from charges, fees, taxes, subsidies, tax expenditures, emissions trading, linking of emission trading systems, green fiscal reforms and budget constraints, and voluntary approaches from economic, legal and policy perspectives.
-For information on GCET 17, click here.
+See here for more info.

 The 16th Global Conference

 The 16th GCET conference was held in Sydney, Australia on September 23-26, 2015.
 The conference, titled Green Fiscal Reform: Protecting our Natural Resources for a Sustainable Future, was designed to place greater focus on natural resource protection, a theme that has received less explicit attention in past conferences.
-It also emphasised an area of great concern to the host country, Australia.
-Click here for details.
+It also emphasized an area of great concern to the host country, Australia.
+See here for more info.

 The 15th Global Conference